Neuefische-ESG-Capstone/Project-description/README.md

 ## Deliverables
 1. Finding seven mutual funds that, based on historical data, balance the best returns with the least amount of risk , including Environmental, Social and Governance risk (ESG risk) from 2011 through 2021
-2. A user friendly dashboard that a retail investor could use to make an informed investment decision
+2. A user friendly Tableau dashboard that a retail investor could use to make an informed investment decision
-3. .ipynb notebook
+3. Jupyter notebooks

 ## Project methodology